-In order to recognise the rights and obligations of both taxpayers and tax administrations, and in an effort to advocate for a balanced tax system, ICC has also proposed a Tax Charter in 2018.
-The ICC Tax Charter provides a common international approach to Tax Charters for individual countries with the aim of creating trust and efficient co-operation between governments and the business community is essential to achieve a balanced and effective tax system and ultimately achieve the fulfillment of the SDGs.
+In order to recognise the rights and obligations of both taxpayers and tax administrations, and in an effort to advocate for a balanced tax system, ICC also proposed a Tax Charter in 2018.
+The ICC Tax Charter provides a common international approach to Tax Charters for individual countries with the aim of creating trust and efficient co-operation between governments and the business community which is essential to achieve a balanced and effective tax system and ultimately achieve the fulfillment of the SDGs.

 Finally, tax policy plays a critical role in fostering trade and investment, yet measurable interlinks exist between assessing the sustainability of trade throughout the full environmental, social and governmental lenses.
-These links have recently been explored in a recent ICC publication where using figures and data, it looked at how trade can incorporate means of implementation of the SDGs (e.g. redeciding poverty SDG1; promoting economic growth SDG8; responsible consumption and production SDG12).
+These links have recently been explored in an ICC publication: Why trade is critical to achieve the sustainable development goals (2017) where, based on research data, it highlights how trade can be an engine of economic growth and an ally in the fight against climate change, incorporating means of implementation of the SDGs (e.g. redeciding poverty SDG1; promoting economic growth SDG8; responsible consumption and production SDG12).

 Interplay between tax policy making and economic growth

 The world’s population is predicted to increase by 2 billion people by 2050, and the population of the world’s least developed countries is projected to double by 2050, in some countries even tripling.
-Climate change, an increasingly potent driver of migration, could force 216 million people across six world regions to move within their countries by 2050.
+Climate change, an increasingly potent driver of migration, could force tens of millions people across the developing world to move within their countries by 2050.
 As stated in the Political declaration of the high-level political forum on sustainable development convened under the auspices UN General Assembly, at the midpoint of the 2030 Agenda, the progress on most of the SDGs is either moving much too slowly or has regressed below the 2015 baseline.
 Under such circumstances, the need for large-scale investment in economic growth and development becomes evident.

 Whilst there is no panacea, it is evident that greater alignment of investment and tax policies would be essential in promoting investment, job creation and economic growth.
 International commerce remains a powerful mechanism to help lift people out of poverty.
 Tax is intrinsically linked to development as taxation provides the revenue that states need to mobilize resources and reinforce a country’s infrastructure.
 Taxation “provides a predictable and stable flow of revenue to finance public spending, and shapes the environment in which investment, employment and trade takes place.”

 Further, it is important to have a fair, efficient, and effective revenue collection infrastructure to promote economic and social development.
 Domestic resource mobilization (DRM) has been proposed as a way to meet the SDGs with the development finance already available.
 However, DRM can be impeded by unclear and confusing tax systems.
 It is imperative that companies are able to move products and services into areas where they are most needed without unnecessary administrative impediments.
 In addition to raising revenues, taxation policy also needs to support and encourage investment.
+Moreover, while the focus is increasingly placed on corporate income tax, indirect taxes still represent one of the major sources of revenue for countries.
+The strength of the value-added tax (VAT), otherwise referred to as the Goods and Services Tax (GST), is to raise substantial tax revenues at low economic costs that can play a vital role in achieving the SDGs.